DougReeder/enyo-animated/README.md

 Similar to an InputStretch, but styled as a search field.
 A separate label is usually not required.

+You probably need a CSS rule, so the font size of the input matches its surroundings.
+For example:

+    .inputSearchStretch input {
+        font-size: 20px;
+    }

 ## Unwritten widgets